idl99/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures
 By Ihan Lelwala

-Implementation of Algorithms and Data Structures, usingPython.
+Implementation of Algorithms and Data Structures, using Java and Python.

 ## Contents